votchallenge/website/contents/index.md

 <div class="panel panel-primary">
   <div class="panel-heading">
-    <h3 class="panel-title">The VOT2021 challenge is now open!</h3>
+    <h3 class="panel-title">The VOT2021 challenge deadline extended!</h3>
   </div>
   <div class="panel-body">

-VOT2021 workshop will be organized in conjunction with ICCV2021.
-The VOT2021 challenge is now open, submissions will close on 23rd of May.
+The VOT2021 tracker results submission deadline is extended to 31st May.
 Please see the [VOT2021 challenge page](/vot2021/) for more info on how to participate."
   </div>
 </div>